trueheart78/go-call-me-maybe/README.md

 ## Redis Integration and Pub-Sub Notifications

 If you would like to take advantage of the pub-sub notifications that the sister application [Go!
-Call Me Notifier][go call me notifier] utilizes.
-They are _optional_ and do not affect the way the lambda works.
+Call Me Notifier][go call me notifier] utilizes, the following environment variables are required.
+This feature is _optional_, and leaving these out will not affect the way the lambda works.

 ```
 REDIS_URL